 For the domestic equity program, the majority of the tracking error will come from stock selection via active management as the overall manager structure for domestic equities will not possess any significant biases in terms of investment style.
-The Domestic Equity composite will consist of two sub-composites: 1) Large-Capitalization Equity, and 2) Small-Capitalization Equity.
-Large Capitalization Equity will consist of four Core strategies: one passive, one low-tracking error active, and two low-volatility active strategies.
+The Deformation Deformation E equity composite will consist of two sub-composites: 1) Large-Capitalization Equity, and 2) Small-Capitalization Equity.
+Large Capitalization Equity will consist of four Core_strategies: one passive, one low-tracking error active, and two low-volatility active strategies.
 Small-Capitalization Equity will consist of an actively-managed Core strategy.